Understanding the Bail Bonding Process

 • The nature and seriousness of the crime.

-• Whether or not the person has any ties to the community.
+• The person’s ties to the community.

-Setting Bail
+Stage Two: Setting Bail

-• The physical and mental state of the accused
+• The accused's physical and mental state

-• Their financial situation
+• Financial situation

-• Any history of substance abuse
+• History of substance abuse

 Once the amount of the bail is set the accused has three options.
 They can decline bail and wait in jail for their court date, they can pay the full amount themselves or they can contact a loved one or friend to bail them out using the services of an Arapahoe County bondsman.